bcgov/nr-data-hub/data_discovery_poc/README.md

 - Describe the dataset
   - Record the _technology_ fields, ensuring the _name_ and _version_ are correct
   - Record the _security_classification_ for the entire dataset
-- Record the _storage_descriptor_ fields, which provides a description of the dataset at a column granularity.
+- Record the _storage_descriptor_ fields, which provides a description of the dataset at a table granularity.
 For each column, record the following:
+  - Record the _table_name_ field
+  - Record the _schema_name_ field
+  - Record the _columns_ array, recording the following for each:
     - Record the _column_name_ field
     - Record the _type_ field
     - Record the _precision_ field
     - Record the _description_ field
     - Record the _security_classification_ field
     - Record the _nullable_ field
 - Record the _flowchart_ fields to create an understanding of the flow of information through the source system
   - Record the _root_ node index, indicating where in the array of nodes to start the flowchart from
   - Record the _nodes_ array, a list of textual information present inside each node on the flowchart